 - Bring IDs and paperwork – Be sure to keep your IDs or other documentation ready to show when casting crews ask for them.

-- Don’t disturb actors or other people – Even if you’re a huge fan of the main actor on a movie you’re assigned to, don’t disturb them (unless they start the conversation first).
-This is a job, so they’re there to work just as you are.
+- Don’t disturb actors or crew – Even if you’re a huge fan of the actors, directors, or anyone on the crew of a movie you’re assigned to, don’t bother them unless they initiate the conversation.
+This is a job, so they’re there to work just as much as you are.

 Half of the people who work as extras to do for fun and see how it feels like to be on “the big screen.”
 Half of the people who work as extras do it for extra cash.
-Regardless of which group you belong, extras get paid an average $100 to $150 per day as an extra on a movie.
+Regardless of which group you belong to, extras get paid an average of $100 to $150 per day as an extra on a movie.

-However, there are things you should know about income of movie extras:
+However, there are things you should know about the income of movie extras:

 - Earn $800 or more if you land a speaking part

-- First 2 overtime hours are usually paid 1 1/2 x the hourly rate, while the next 6 hours after this are paid double time
+- The first 2 overtime hours are usually paid 1.5x the hourly rate, while the next 6 hours after this are paid double time

 - If you’re still working at the 16th hour, you’ll receive your daily rate per hour.

 - Some productions offer bonuses for extras who don’t use their lunch breaks.
-(It’s illegal not to feed movie extras after working 6 hours straight since call time.
-Productions may pay penalty if they won’t follow this)
+(It’s illegal to not feed movie extras after working 6 hours straight since call time.
+Productions may pay penalties if they don’t follow this)

-- You’ll get paid mileage (around 50 centers per mile for driving your car to the set.
+- You’ll get paid mileage (around 50 cents per mile) for driving your car to the set.
 Your car can be turned into an extra too!
 And you’ll be paid additional for it!

-- Working as an extra in unfavorable environments (smoke-filled locations, submerged in water, muddy, etc.) can give you additional take-home cash
+- Working as an extra in unfavorable environments (smoke-filled, water-filled, muddy, etc.) can give you additional take-home cash.

-Can a Movie Extra Job Lead to Other Acting Gigs Down the Road?
+Can Working As A Movie Extra Lead to Other Acting Gigs Down the Road?

-If you’re looking for information how to be an extra in a movie because you’re planning to become a professional actor, being an extra shouldn’t be your first step.
-Instead, go find agency representation, which would work in finding you real acting jobs, voice acting jobs, brand ambassadorship gigs, and other jobs you have in mind.
+If you’re looking for information on how to be a movie extra because you’re planning to become a professional actor, being an extra shouldn’t be your first step.
+Instead, find agency representation, which would work in finding you real acting jobs, voice acting jobs, brand ambassadorship gigs, and other media and acting jobs you have in mind.

 In fact, many casting companies specializing in background actors remind these extras to lower their expectations.
-You hunted for movie extra jobs, you applied and got the job.
-As far as being seen, extras are literally background for a movie, TV show, or any other production.
+You looked for movie extra jobs, you applied, and you got the job.
+As far as being seen, extras are literally the background for a movie, TV show, or any other production.

-Forget about being discovered because the golden age of Hollywood has passed.
-Your chances of becoming a professional actor from your gig as an extra is super-slim.
+Forget about being discovered.
+Your chances of becoming a professional actor from your gig as an extra are slim to none.

 Your next best bet is to land the job of a stand-in, or the person used as a substitute for the actor before the actual shoot.

-If you do love the scene and want to do more stable work as an extra, make sure to network (meet the PAs, crew, and other people) with every job you take.
+If you do love the industry and want to get more stable work as an extra, make sure to network in every production.
+Introduce yourself to the production assistants, crew, and other people involved in the production whenever there’s downtime.

 Absorb everything you can about the production while you’re on set.